When someone asks you to “introduce yourself” but offers no parameters, what do you say?

 Over the past decade, I’ve spoken with thousands of people in nearly every occupation and stage of life.
 When I ask people “who” they are, their responses are eerily the same.
 People define their thousands and thousands of days of living and working with a list of mundane statistics.

-The problem is that if you remove your name from your list of facts you could be anyone.
+The problem is that if you remove your name from your list of facts, you could be anyone.
 Anyone can do what you do.
 Anyone can accumulate the training you’ve accumulated.
 Anyone can acquire the work or school experiences you’ve acquired.

 You are much more.
 You are what you believe in, your unique experiences, your struggles.
 You are your story and that story is your value, your one-of-a-kind contribution to the world around you.